atomisthq/docs/docs/developer/run.md

 ## Docker

-Shipping your automation client as a Docker image allows you to package up all required tools and dependencies.
+Shipping your SDM as a Docker image allows you to package up all required tools and dependencies.
 This is especially useful if you plan on reusing existing scripts or command line tools in your automations.